RomanPilyushin/Hacken/README.md

     - If a transaction is requested that isn't yet in the Postgres database (e.g., by transaction hash), the application will fetch it from Infura, save it to the database, and return the transaction data.

-This setup allows users to efficiently manage and query Ethereum transaction data using a simple, scalable REST API backed by a local database (Postgres).
+This setup allows users to efficiently manage and query Ethereum transaction data using a simple, scalable REST API backed by a Postgres database.

 ### Requirements Breakdown and Current Implementation: